 Josse Gee, aka @goldengreengee, is queer, Chinese American, and Jewish, and occupying Tongva land in California.
-Gee works as an Associate Content Producer at a marketing agency for social justice called Swell Inc., and they also work with Drutman’s Green Jobs Board.
-According to a recent Instagram post, some of Gee’s favorite topics to post about are cannabis, climate, and community.
+Gee works as with Gas Leaks Action as well as Drutman’s Green Jobs Board.
+According to an Instagram post, some of Gee’s favorite topics to post about are cannabis, climate, and community.

 Lisa Apfelberg of Jewish Veg

-Lisa Apfelberg is the Director of Outreach and Engagement at Jewish Veg, an organization that supports the intersection of Judaism, veganism, and environmentalism.
+Lisa Apfelberg is the Deputy Executive Director at Jewish Veg, an organization that supports the intersection of Judaism, veganism, and environmentalism.
 Through Jewish Veg, Apfelberg works to connect Jewish ethical eaters to one another, and to make the transition to veganism accessible within the Jewish community.

 “[There are] a lot of different sources in Jewish texts that talk about our obligation to care for the planet, to take care of it, that it is ours on loan, it is not ours to own,” Apfelberg told Green Matters in an interview for our recent Earth Stories series.
 “There's a lot of evidence in our faith that we need to really take good care of this planet because it's God's marvelous creation.”

-Maya Siegel is a Chinese-American environmental and social justice activist, currently working as the Social + Creative Operations Manager at Intersectional Environmentalist.
-She is also the Founder and Executive Director of Space to Speak, an organization centered on sexual violence prevention and support for sexual violence survivors.
+Maya Siegel is a Chinese-American environmental and social justice activist, who previously worked for Intersectional Environmentalist.
+She also co-founded of Stories of Consent, an organization centered on sexual violence prevention and support for sexual violence survivors.